albar965/littlenavmap-manual/en/FLIGHTPLAN.md

 _**Picture above:** Header of a flight plan. _`VORDME LITSY`_ has _`D34`_ as ARINC name._

-Besides the label there are three input fields on top of this dock window:
+Besides the label there are two input fields on top of this dock window:

 * **Cruise altitude \(ft\):** This value is saved with the flight plan and is also used to calculate an airway flight plan based on given altitude.
 This field is set automatically to the minimum altitude for a flight plan if a plan along Victor or Jet airways is calculated and altitude restrictions were found.
-See [Calculate based on given Altitude](MENUS.md#calculate-based-on-given-altitude).
+See [Calculate high Altitude](MENUS.md#calculate-high-altitude) and following chapters about flight plan calculation.
-* **Flight Plan Type \(IFR or VFR\):** This is saved with the flight plan.
+* **Flight Plan Type \(IFR or VFR\):** This is saved with the flight plan and is only relevant for FSX or Prepar3D.

 ### Flight Plan Table {#flight-plan-table}